Baloch people: Medieval period

-According to Dr. Akhtar Baloch, professor at University of Karachi, the Baloch migrated from Balochistan during the Little Ice Age and settled in Sindh and Punjab.
+According to Akhtar Baloch, professor at University of Karachi, the Baloch migrated from Balochistan during the Little Ice Age and settled in Sindh and Punjab.
 The Little Ice Age is conventionally defined as a period extending from the sixteenth to the nineteenth centuries, or alternatively, from about 1300 to about 1850.

 The area where the Baloch tribes settled was disputed between the Persian Safavids and the Mughal emperors.
 Although the Mughals managed to establish some control over the eastern parts of the area, by the 17th century, a tribal Brahui leader named Mir Hasan established himself as the first "Khan of the Baloch".
 In 1666, he was succeeded by Mir Aḥmad Khan Qambarani who established the Khanate of Kalat under the Ahmadzai dynasty.
 (Note: A number of unrelated tribes with the name Ahmadzai exist.
 There are two Pashtun tribes who are unrelated to each other with this name: the Ahmadzai who are a Waziri tribe and the Sulaimankhel Ahmadzai, part of the Ghilzai confederation.
 However, the Ahmadzai Khans of Khalat were neither of these and belonged to a Brahui tribe.)
 Originally in alliance with the Mughals, the Khanate lost its autonomy in 1839 with the signing of a treaty with the British colonial government and the region effectively became part of the British Raj.

 Safavid period

-The Baluch tribes revolted against the Safavid government.
+The Baloch tribes revolted against the Safavid government.
 Engelbert Kaempfer writes about this: Despite their small numbers, they attacked Suleiman Shah with their fortifications.

-During the Safavid dynasty sought to incorporate the Baloch regions into its administrative structure, the Baloch tribes maintained their autonomy through resistance, strategic alliances.
-In the reign of Soltan Hoseyn, a number of Baloch chiefs, ruling Balochistan and neighbouring areas.